Parameter Estimation from Amplitude Collapse in Correlated Matter-Wave Interference: INTRODUCTION

 However, differential phase estimation in correlation measurements poses its own challenges even for established techniques like fitting ellipses to parametric plots of noisy, but correlated bivariate data which extract the phase from the ellipses' eccentricity~\cite{foster:2002:method,zhang:2023:dependence,fitzgibbon:1999:direct,szpak:2012:guaranteed}.

-While usually \emph{precise}, ellipse-based phase estimation is only \emph{accurate} for a circle ($\theta = \pi/2$ and odd multiples).
-For all other cases, the extracted phase is biased with a systematic error, where the \emph{trueness} of the phase estimation suffers severely at degeneracy points ($\theta = \pi \mathbb{Z}$) at which the ellipse collapses to a line. \emph{Trueness} is a measure for the closeness of the measured to the true phase value as quantified by a bias or systematic error, \emph{precision} is a measure for the spread of controlled repeated estimates, and \emph{accuracy}, though qualitatively, is their combination~\cite{vim:2012:defis, iso:2023:accuracy}.
+Since concepts for specifying measurement quality are not used consistently across subfields, we adopt the following definitions~\cite{vim:2012:defis, iso:2023:accuracy}: \emph{Trueness} denotes the closeness of the estimated (reconstructed) phase $\theta_\recons$ to the true (\eg{} set) phase $\theta_\set$.
+As a practical quantitative measure of trueness, we consider the bias $\theta_\bias =\theta_\recons-\theta_\set$. \emph{Precision} characterises the closeness of agreement of repeated estimates under identical conditions.
+We therefore choose the spread, \ie{} the standard deviation associated with the estimation process, as a quantifiable measure. \emph{Accuracy} refers qualitatively to the combined effect of trueness and precision.
+While typically \emph{precise}, ellipse-based phase estimation becomes biased except for a circle ($\theta = \pi/2$ and odd multiples).
+These are the only phases where the estimator is unbiased.
+For all other cases, a systematic error is introduced.
+The \emph{trueness} of the phase estimate degrades strongly near degeneracy points ($\theta = \pi \mathbb{Z}$), where the underlying ellipse collapses to a line.

-In this work, we propose and implement phase estimation from amplitude collapse (PEAC) as an additional, complementary statistical technique for correlated noisy matter-wave interferometers.
-We demonstrate experimentally and theoretically that PEAC enhances the trueness by a bias reduction of up to \qty{80}{\%} compared to ellipse fitting, albeit at the cost of precision, yielding overall improved accuracy especially near the degeneracy points, \ie{} for perfectly in-phase or $\pi$-phase-shifted correlated interferometers.
+In this work, we propose and implement Parameter Estimation from Amplitude Collapse (PEAC) as an additional, complementary statistical technique for correlated noisy matter-wave interferometers.
+We demonstrate, both experimentally and theoretically that PEAC enhances the trueness by a bias reduction for a broad range of phase settings, albeit at the cost of precision, yielding overall improved accuracy also near the degeneracy points, \ie{} for perfectly in-phase or $\pi$-phase-shifted correlated interferometers.